-There are two ways to get to Mount High West:
+There are two ways to get to Mount High West in Hong Kong:

 - Continue the hike from Victoria Peak Hike

 - Hike up Lung Fu Shan via Pinewood Battery and Hatton Road from Kennedy Town MTR Station

 Regardless of which way you decide to start your High West hike, you will first arrive at the little park where Lugard Road and Harlech Road meet.
 In Google Map, it is referred to as “Harlech Road and Lugard Road Circular Walk“.

 1. Hike High West by continuing the hike from Victoria Peak Hike

 In my post about hiking Victoria Peak Trail, I suggested hiking the trail by starting around the Peak Tower and Peak Gallery and hike anti-clockwise around the circular path.

-But if you only want to do the High West hike and want to start from the Peak Tower and Peak Gallery area, then hike clockwise on the circular path.
+But if you only want to do Mount High West hike and want to start from the Peak Tower and Peak Gallery area, then hike clockwise on the circular path.
 The short hike takes 16 minutes.

 This is the easiest way to start your High West Hike.

 There are five different ways to get up to the Peak.
 I’ve detailed each of the five ways in my post on how to hike Victoria Peak Trail.

 2. Start High West hike from Kennedy Town MTR Station and hike Lung Fu Shan via Pinewood Battery and Hatton Road

-The second way to hike High West is to start from the western side of Hong Kong Island and hike up Lung Fu Shan (mountain) via Pinewood Battery and Hatton Road.
+The second way to hike High West in HK is to start from the western side of Hong Kong Island and hike up Lung Fu Shan (mountain) via Pinewood Battery and Hatton Road.